What Is The Meaning of Baptism?

 1. Because Jesus was baptized that way.

-“As soon as Jesus was baptized, He went up out of the water.”—Matt 3:16
+“As soon as Jesus was baptized, He went up out of the water.” — Matthew 3:16

 2. Every baptism in the Bible was by immersion.